chknwngs999/Shape-Search/README.md

 Files Included

 main.py

 dobot-shape-tracker-overhead/overhead_shape.py

 Problems

-camera positioning
+camera positioning consistency

 actual shape selection (place into cups like elvin) (working? ish?)

-contrast reliance

-webcam quality —> only in dobot overhead code
+webcam quality? —> only bad in dobot overhead code

-lighting? kind of but not really
+lighting and contrast reliance - only detects extremeley light objects on dark baackgrounds and vice versa, not really for intermediates